 - Restitution – repairing relationships and/or damaged property caused by student behaviour.

-Out-of-School Suspension – students will not be permitted to attend school and will be provided with work to complete at home during the suspension; this suspension may be for one half day up to 5 days.
+- Out-of-School Suspension – students will not be permitted to attend school and are expected to continue their studies via Google Classroom; this suspension may be for 1 day up to 5 days.
 Students that receive an Out-of-School Suspension for major breaches of conduct, may be directed to attend the Alternative Suspension Program during their suspension, or other appropriate community programs relevant to the circumstances of the suspension.
 Upon the student’s return to classes, they will meet with the school administration, as well as the school’s FSLW to discuss and plan for future success.
 Students are not to be on school property while suspended.

 - Contact with parents – may occur at many stages to ensure helpful support.

 - Expulsion – the principal may recommend expulsion of a student to the board as per Section 37 of the Education Act.
 Notification of school board and parent/guardians required.
 Student loses privilege of attending school but is eligible to attend an alternative education program provided by the board, subject to terms of re-enrollment between the student, parent and board.

 Any consequences will take into consideration the uniqueness of each student and individual circumstances.
 Severe breaches of conduct will be suspended in accordance with section 36 of the Education Act.

 Please note the following:

 - The administration, at its discretion, may require students who enter the discipline cycle to meet with Family School Liaison Worker (FSLW) assigned to Cardinal Léger School or other division personnel.

 - In addition to the above consequences, students who enter the discipline cycle may be required to check in with administration for a period of time as determined by school administration.